Debrup-Chatterjee/TextMaster/README.md

 # 📄 TextMaster

-A lightweight, feature-rich **text editor built in Java using AWT and Swing**.
+A lightweight, feature-rich **Text Editor Desktop Application built in Java using AWT and Swing**.
 This project replicates the functionality of Windows Notepad while adding customization options like font selection, word wrap, and search utilities.

 ---